 - ensure FreeBSD provides userland interfaces required by contemporary applications

 - update the FreeBSD Valgrind port and try to upstream the changes

 Continuous Integration and Quality Assurance

 The Foundation provides a full-time staff member who is working on improving our automated testing, continuous integration, and overall quality assurance efforts.

 During the first quarter of 2019, Foundation staff continued improving the project’s CI infrastructure, working with contributors to fix failing build and test cases, and working with other teams in the project for their testing needs.
-In this quarter, we started publishing the CI weekly report on the [email protected] mailing list.
+In this quarter, we started publishing the CI weekly report on the freebsd-testing@ mailing list.